The best prepaid mobile plans in Australia (October 2024)

 How we chose the best prepaid mobile plan:

-• We ranked long-expiry prepaid mobile plans with at least 120GB of base data over one year (180 days minimum), then used dollar-to-data comparisons to find the best value.
+• We ranked long-expiry prepaid mobile plans with at least 120GB of base data over one year (180 days minimum recharge duration), then used dollar-to-data comparisons to find the best value.
 More widespread networks and our in-depth provider schema are used to settle tie-breaks.

-Long-expiry prepaid mobile plans are a great choice for people who want the flexibility of storing data during quieter months and splurging during busier times.
-Basically, longer-duration prepaid plans are worth considering if your phone is almost always connected to WiFi and not regularly using mobile data.
-We look for long-expiry prepaid plans that average out to at least 10GB per month and prefer plans that comfortably cover a full year.
+Long-expiry prepaid mobile plans are a great choice for prepaid users who want the flexibility of storing data during quieter months and splurging during busier times.
+Basically, longer-duration prepaid plans can offer great annual value if your phone is almost always connected to WiFi and not regularly using mobile data.
+We look for long-expiry prepaid plans that average out to at least 10GB per month and prefer recharges that comfortably cover a full year.

 Additional details